Absorption cross section of regular black holes in scalar-tensor conformal gravity: Regge frequency of conformally related static spherically symmetric black holes: WKB method

 \subsection{Regge frequency: The conformally related Schwarzschild-Tangherlini black hole}

-As an application to the result obtained in the above subsection, we give the expression of Regge frequency for conformally related Schwarzschild-Tangherlini black holes (CRST BHs) in the $D$-dimensional spacetime.
+As an application of the result obtained in the above subsection, we give the expression of Regge frequency for conformally related Schwarzschild-Tangherlini black holes (CRST BHs) in the $D$-dimensional spacetime.

 When $S(r)=1$, CRST BHs return to ST BHs.
 For the two types of BHs, the lapse function is of the following form,

 with